explorerbeer/tactical_compass/README.md

 - xcvb (bvcx) - scripts;
 - RavenAScendant - scripts;
 - morrazzzz - found actor_map_location_added callback, thanks to which the compass was optimized.
-- EZ4E99 - разрешение на использование текстур компаса.
+- EZ4E99 - permission to use his compass textures.